Fluid mechanicsΒΆ

 Contents:

-- Dynamic pressure from speed
+- Dynamic pressure from density and flow speed

 - Efficiency of hydraulic press from force and height